pyalarmdotcom/alarmdotcom/README.md

 [Alarm.com Custom Component](https://github.com/uvjustin/alarmdotcomajax) for homeassistant

 # What This Is:
 This is a custom component to allow Home Assistant to interface with the [Alarm.com](https://www.alarm.com/) site by scraping the Alarm.com web portal.
+This component is designed to integrate the Alarm.com security system functionality only - it requires an Alarm.com package which includes security system support, and it does not integrate any Alarm.com home automation functionality.
 Please note that Alarm.com may remove access at any time.

 ## Installation / Usage with Home Assistant